 - Allow the paint to dry completely.
 If necessary apply a second coat.

-If you need to interrupt your work, wrap the paint roller in plastic; the roller can be stored this way for several hours, or even overnight, without drying out.
+If you need to interrupt your work, wrap the paint roller in plastic and store in the refrigerator; the roller can be stored this way for several hours, or even overnight, without drying out.

 - Remove the cover from the roller assembly while wearing rubber gloves.